 A fifth (20 percent) of the answers came from companies with 11-50 employees.

-17 submissions (13 percent) came from solopreneurs.
+Seventeen submissions (13 percent) came from solopreneurs.

-The most submissions (38 percent) came from professionals working in Growth positions like Marketing and Sales.
+The most submissions (38 percent) came from professionals working in growth positions like marketing and sales.

-31 percent of the respondents in our survey are business owners.
+Thirty-one percent of the respondents in our survey are business owners.

 A quarter of the participants (25 percent) are CEOs.

-The Software Development industry came in second in the survey, with 25 percent of the submissions coming from this industry.
+The software development industry came in second in the survey, with 25 percent of the submissions coming from this industry.

 - Plan ahead